 Many people have relationships that dissolved due to past differences.
 Perhaps you had a misunderstanding with your sister, or feuded with your parents.
 Maybe you simply let a friendship slip away.
 As the holidays approach, you may be reminded of lost relationships with friends or family.
 Sometimes a bitter dispute from the past can keep loved ones from reconciling.
 However, with some effort you can begin to resolve conflicts and misunderstandings with friends or family.
-There are 5 key steps you can take to restore any relationship.
+There are five key steps you can take to restore any relationship.

 Before you attempt to contact a lost friend or relative, you should first assess your motive.
 Why is it is important to make this contact?
 Here are motives that may apply to your situation:

 - You seek harmony before the holiday season.

 - You realize life is too short to hold grudges.

 - You concede you have not made an outreach attempt before.